HaniAmmar/Qentem-Engine/Documentation/Template.md

 <loop set="..." key="...">...</loop>

 <loop value="...">...</loop>
-<loop key="..." times="...">...</loop>
+<loop key="..." repeat="...">...</loop>
 <loop key="...">...</loop>
 ```

-Loops over a set and replaces the values with the string inside `value` and keys with `key`.
-The size can be set using `times` option. and the index can start from the value of `index`.
-If the array an ordered array, numeric keys will be places as keys.
-The options `times` and `index` can be numbers or a variable tag. the `set` works like `{var:...}` and can be used to point to a sub-array. `key` and `value` accept only strings; for matching and replacing of the template inside the loop.
+Loops over a set and replaces the values with the string inside `value`.
+The size can be set using `repeat` option. and the index can start from the value of `index`.
+The options `repeat` and `index` can be numbers or a variable tag. the `set` works like `{var:...}` and can be used to point to a sub-array. `value` accept only strings; for matching and replacing of the values inside the loop.

 ### Loop Example 1 (unordered set)